Orchard Hill English Shepherds

 All Breed Herding: The Next Steps is the follow-up to Lynn's first video.
 Also available from Lynn on her website.

 All Breed Herding: Getting Your Driver's License is the next video in Lynn's training series.
-It is due to be released in the spring of
+Her first two videos were beginning levels,

 The Shepherd's Pup by Derek Scrimgeour.
 This is a two-volume set that shows how Derek starts his dogs.
 These are Border collies,